trailblazer/reform/README.md

 ![](http://trailblazer.to/images/3dbuch-freigestellt.png)
 </a>

 Reform is part of the [Trailblazer project](http://trailblazer.to).
-Please [buy my book](https://leanpub.com/trailblazer) to support the development and learn everything about Reform.
-Currently the book discusses:
+Please [buy my book](https://leanpub.com/trailblazer) to support the development and learn everything about Reform - there's two chapters dedicated to Reform!

 ## Security And Strong_parameters